 Most companies tend to immediately stop following or adhering to the standards after achieving the certification.
 As a result, they are not able to reap the benefits of the long-term application of the standards.

-So, in this post you will learn of the steps that are essential for maintaining the ISO 9001 standards.
+In this post you will learn the steps that are essential for maintaining the ISO 9001 standards.

 1) Draw out the Standard Operating Procedures (SOPs)